 Approximately 0.7% of the world population suffers from schizophrenia, with symptoms typically presenting in late adolescence or early adulthood.1 Prevalence is equal in men and women, but symptoms appear earlier in men with first hospitalization typically occurring at 15 to 24 years compared to 25 to 34 years in women.

 The etiology of schizophrenia remains unknown.
 A genetic basis is supported by the fact that first-degree relatives of patients with schizophrenia carry a 10% risk of developing the disorder, and when both parents have the diagnosis, the risk to their offspring is 40%.
 For monozygotic twins, the concordance rate is about 50%.
 Many genes have been weakly associated with the development of schizophrenia; however, there is probably no single “schizophrenia gene.”
 Research continues to explore candidate genes, loci, and copy number variants, hoping to better understand the genetic contribution.2 Possibly, when a genetic liability is present, environmental stimuli may trigger expression of the illness.
 Some data suggest intrauterine exposure to significant stress, viral or bacterial infections may be a risk factor; however, more research is needed.

 The dopamine hypothesis, the oldest pathophysiologic theory, proposes that psychosis is caused by excessive dopamine in the brain.
-This hypothesis followed the discovery that chlorpromazine, the ...
+This hypothesis followed the ...